INFLUENCE OF FACEBOOK POLITICAL CAMPAIGN HATE SPEECH ON VOTING DECISION OF ELECTORATE

 1.5 Significance of the Study

-This study would be very useful to political office aspirants on how to effectively manage communication about themselves especially in this emerging social media space.
+This work would be useful to political office aspirants on how to manage communication about themselves especially in the emerging social media space where content consumers are also producers.

-This research will benefit both parties and candidates in the future elections (the 2023 General Election and so on), particularly on how to use social media in mobilizing, enlightening, and gain public support to win political seats.
+This work is also useful to political parties and candidates in future elections on how to use the platform to mobilise, educate, enlighten and gain public support towards winning political seats.

 Future researchers and students would find the material relevant as it forms bulk literature that exist in the field of mass communication, political communication, etc that they can lay hands on when carrying out research related or similar to this.